SFR1981/foreign-exchange/README.md

 you may want to update it to start with.
 This can be done by running "ruby ExchangeRate/lib/fx_create.rb"

 ExchangeRate has been set up to use whenever to run a daily task (cron).
-At first it will need be necessary to update the crontab.
+At first it will be necessary to update the crontab.
 To do this, run the following command at the base of the ExchangeRate directory;